-WINNER OF THE NEXT GENERATION INDIE BOOK AWARD, 2020,
+WINNER OF THE NEXT GENERATION INDIE BOOK AWARDS, 2020,

 “Fantasy meets reality in this charming, funny, true-life memoir, propelled by the vivacious, utterly engaging voice of our compulsively honest narrator.
 A real page-turner.”